-In Numeracy, we will be focusing on counting and ordering numbers to 10 then 20.
-We will also begin to look at, describe and name 2D shapes and use positional language.
+In Numeracy, we will be focusing on counting and recognising/ordering numbers to 20.
+We will also be learning how to order objects by size, length and height.

-Parents can help us practise this by completing fun games to practise these skills at home (see weekly homework sheets).
+Parents can help us practise this by completing fun games to practise these skills at home (see weekly homework sheets on Dojo).

 Our Termly Topic

-We will be looking at books related to the topic 'ourselves' this half term, we will be focusing our literacy and creative work around these stories.
+We will be looking at books related to the topic 'Traditional Tales' this half term, we will be focusing our literacy and creative work around these stories.

 The EYFS Framework

 Throughout Nursery and Reception, we deliver the Early Years Foundation Stage Profile.
 We use this to teach each child, considering their level of development and any additional needs.
 A copy of this can be viewed here :